Vedant-S32/Project_SkillCompletionPipeline/Readme.md

 - **By the User for the User:** Users can help build the repositary for commiting urls and rating the videos.

-- **Community Interaction:** Engage with a community of learners, share experiences, and collaborate on projects related to the skills you are acquiring(yet to be implemented).

-- **Personalized Recommendations:** Benefit from personalized course recommendations based on your progress and interests, enhancing your learning journey(yet to be implemented).

 ## Getting Started

 To get started with the Skill Completion Pipeline: